Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Inconsistency Management

 Despite the existence of repaired equilibria streams for large classes of systems, two problems remain: first, computing a repair may be excessively complex, and second, there remain situations where no repaired equilibria stream exists, namely when the \rMCS contains contexts that are not totally coherent.
 The second issue could be dealt with by ensuring that for each non-totally coherent context there would be some bridge rule with a management operation in its head that would always restore consistency of the context, and that such rule could always be \emph{activated} through a repair (for example, by adding a negated reserved atom to its body, and another bridge rule with that atom in its head and an empty body, so that removing this latter rule through a repair would activate the management function and restore consistency of the context).
 But this would require special care in the way the system is specified, and its analysis would require a very complex analysis of the entire system including the specific behavior of management functions.
 In practice, it would be quite hard -- close to impossible in general -- to ensure the existence of repaired equilibria streams, and we would still be faced with the first problem, that of the complexity of determining the repairs.

 A solution to this problem is to relax the notion of equilibria stream so that it does not require an equilibrium at every time point.
 This way, if no equilibrium exists at some time point, the equilibria stream would be undefined at that point, but possibly defined again in subsequent time points.
-This leads to the following notion of \emph{partial equilibria stream}.
+This leads to the following notion of \emph{partial equilibria stream}.\footnote{The notion of partial equilibria has also been used in the static case in \cite{DaoTranEFK15}, but in a quite different sense, namely to focus only on those contexts that are relevant for determining the semantics of a given context $C$.}

 \begin{definition}[Partial Equilibria Stream] Let $M=\tuple{\TCtxt, \TIL, \TBR}$ be an \rMCS, $\TKB=\tuple{\KB_1,\ldots,\KB_\CtxtIn}$ a configuration of knowledge bases for $M$, and $\inptStr$ an input stream for $M$ until $\tau$ where $\tau\in\mathbb{N}\cup\{\infty\}$.
 Then, a \emph{partial equilibria stream of $M$ given $\TKB$ and $\inptStr$} is a partial function ${\EqStr:[1..\tau]\nrightarrow \BelForM{M}}$ such that